 Being mindful encourages us to: pause, observe, then make our choice.
 If we give ourselves a daily 10 or 15 minutes to mindfully meditate, our brains can be transformed so we don’t constantly react in the same old ways.

 It’s like tending our own hearts.
 This is radical!
 We learn more about ourselves, our beliefs and responses to anything happening in our lives.

 The World Peace Flame has been burning in Snowdonia since July 1999 when 7 flames, lit by eminent peacemakers on five continents, were flown to the UK.
 On 31 July they were brought together into one flame in Bangor, N. Wales.
-Their website suggests a couple of peace and healing meditations you can implement.
+Their website shares projects and the history.

 ‘Every wisdom tradition tells us that human meaning and happiness cannot be found in isolation, but comes about through generosity, love, and understanding.’